PamelaAwino/dsc-phase-1-project-v2-4/README.md

     > Avengers:Infinity War
 I would recommend the above movies to be released in December which generated the highest domestic and worldwide revenue.

+I would recommend Microsoft to produce a lot of Drama genres, Documentary and Comedy since these three, in the order, recored highest number of voters.